-Surely one of the greatest characters ever to grace the British climbing scene, the ‘poet-climber’ Ed Drummond has combined philosophy, talent and a greatly individual approach to leave a physical and literary legacy that can be matched by few.
+Ed Drummond is one of the greatest characters ever to grace the British climbing scene.
+He combined philosophy, talent and a greatly individual approach to leave an immense physical and literary legacy that includes the classic climb A Dream of White Horses.

 I started climbing because of hunger.

 My parents would lock me out after school, so to get to the pantry I had to climb up a ladder, traverse along a little ledge, mantelshelf onto the window ledge, then squeeze through the window.
 I could be in and out in five minutes.

 The Wrekin in Wellingborough was the first hill to inspire me.

 There was an automated beacon on top, and it moved me to write my first poetry.
 A line from that poem still thrills me, “One lone aircraft tracks.”
 The thought that through language you can register something, can track real presence.

 I had a primitive attraction to climb the first mountain I saw.